 One Day Black Canyon Itinerary

-If you are wanting to see much of the park and if you are willing to start early, you can basically see most everything (other than inner canyon travel) within one day.
+If you want to see much of the park and are willing to start early, you can see most everything (other than inner canyon travel) within one day.

 Start Early.
 I would recommend getting up before sunrise and entering the south rim of the park.
 Figure out where you want to see for Sunrise.
 I would recommend Painted Wall or Devil’s Lookout.
 After sunrise continue on visiting the viewpoints until you get to the end of the road.